 What to wear in rural areas

-Darker colours and neutrals are more common in rural areas, so keep this is mind if not standing out from the crowd is a priority.
+Darker colours and neutrals are more common in rural areas, so keep this is mind if blending into the crowd is a priority.

 Visiting churches & monasteries

-In addition, women are usually required to cover their hair when entering an Orthodox monastery.
-Again, cloths are usually supplied up at the door.
+In addition, women are required to cover their hair when entering an Orthodox church or a mosque.
+Again, headscarves are usually supplied up at the door.
 I prefer to cover my hair with my own scarf for hygiene reasons – another reason I always carry a light cotton version with me.

 Guesthouses & hostels